Now that the Princeton Public Library has officially opened to the public, we have guidelines in place to keep our visitors and staff safe.

 - Any staff member can request a person show their library card or picture ID before they can use the library’s computers. ooooooooooooooooooooooooooooooooooo

 - Anyone may use our wireless access provided they can manually setup their devices to see our access point. oooooooooooooooooooooooooooooooooooooooooooo

 - The public may not plug their internet accessible devices into our wired network. ooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooo

-- No food or drinks are allowed around the computer. ooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooo
+- No food or drinks are allowed around the computers. ooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooo

 - Patrons are allowed 2 hours of computer usage after signing in on the library’s computers and may continue up to a maximum of six hours per day as long as no one is waiting to use a computer.
 Staff members have the right to ask the person to leave the computer they are on after two hours if someone else needs that particular computer due to the nature of their work i.e. they need to use the scanner.

 - If all terminals are in use, patrons may reserve a computer.
 Reservations are made on a day-to-day basis in person.

 - Computers in the Youth area are for children 15 and under only.
 Children under 16 may use the computers in the Technology Center as long as no adult needs the computer.
 Individuals over the age of 16 may use the computers in the youth area if they have a mental disability as that term is defined by the Americans with Disabilities Act, which disability makes it age appropriate for the individual to use the computers in the youth area.